B2.8 Multiply and divide fractions by fractions, using tools in various contexts.

 Multiplying a Fraction by a Fraction

-The student can use the area model, either the rectangle or the square to multiply a fraction by another fraction.
+The student can use the area model, either with a rectangle or a square to multiply a fraction by another fraction.

 Example